raystack/frontier/docs/docs/authz/role.md

 | **app_project_viewer**       | app_project_get                                                                                            | Allows retrieving or accessing a specific project.                                                              |
 | **app_group_owner**          | app_group_administer                                                                                       | Grants administrative privileges for managing the group.                                                        |

-Besides this a Shield Superuser can add custom roles at a particular namespace if required.
+Besides this a Frontier Superuser can add custom roles at a particular namespace if required.

 ### Deactivate and Reactivate a role

-In Shield, a role can be disabled when it needs to be temporarily or permanently deactivated.
+In Frontier, a role can be disabled when it needs to be temporarily or permanently deactivated.
 Disabling a role restricts users assigned to that role from exercising the permissions associated with it.
 A role can be disabled due to policy or regulatory compliance violations, temporary suspensions during investigations or disciplinary actions, or security concerns regarding potential compromise or misuse.
 If there are security concerns surrounding a role, such as suspected compromise or misuse, disabling the role immediately revokes the associated permissions, mitigating potential risks and safeguarding the system and its resources.

 ### Deleting a role